T-Mobile vs. Xfinity Mobile Cell Phone Plans Review: Strong 5G vs. First-Year Savings

 3/5

 Meanwhile, firm high-speed caps and a noticeable post-cap throttle define the Xfinity Mobile data experience—especially if you exceed your premium data.
-Xfinity Mobile’s 30 GB and 100 GB caps are transparent and more than enough for many potential customers.
+Xfinity Mobile’s data caps are transparent and more than enough for many potential customers.
 Under those caps, typical speeds on Verizon’s LTE and 5G network are fast enough for browsing, messaging, video calls, and YouTube.
-Once the cap is reached, though, speeds drop to about 1.5 Mbps for both phone and hotspot.
-That level can handle basics like email or light browsing, but makes streaming and heavier hotspot use feel constrained.
+Once the cap is reached, though, speeds can slow, which can makes streaming and heavier hotspot use feel constrained.

 Customer service